 Buffalo Turkey Meatballs (Crockpot or Oven-Baked)

-Tender, juicy, and super delicious, these Buffalo ground turkey meatballs are simple to prepare, and come together simply and easily in the slow cooker or baked in the oven; no pre-cooking required!
-Doused in a spicy homemade Buffalo sauce, let me show you how easy it is to make.
+Tender and juicy, my Buffalo ground turkey meatballs are simple to prepare, and come together easily in the slow cooker or baked in the oven; no pre-cooking required!
+Doused in a spicy homemade Buffalo sauce, it’s an easy meal prep + appetizer idea you’ll want to make on repeat!

 5 star review